ylatuya/XAMLator/README.md

 XAMLator is like [Live XAML](https://www.livexaml.com/) but open source, hence free, and with live code behind updates!

-## Vistual Studio plugin Installation
+## Visual Studio plugin Installation

 ### macOS